 }

-I created a very simple service to provide these attributes without involving the API monolith.
+I created a basic service to provide these attributes without involving the API monolith.
 The attributes can be cached for some time and be reused for any number of experiments.
 After the initial query, Frontend applications would be able to determine variations at zero-cost, removing the unpleasant UI flickers.

 Using Optimizely's SDK no matter the programming language

-The experimentation framework and the experiments were living in the API monolith, no other service had access to the Optimizely SDK because the implementation was difficult and sometimes impossible.
-For example, there SDK is not available for Golang, which excludes most of our services.
-The challenge was to provide access to the SDK no matter the programming language, and (again) remove the API monolith from the picture.
+The experimentation framework and the experiments were living in the API monolith, no other service had access to the Optimizely SDK because the implementation was sometimes impossible.
+For example, their SDK is not available for Golang, which excludes most of our services.
+The challenge was to provide access to the SDK no matter the programming language and (again) remove the API monolith from the picture.
 Since the JavaScript SDK was the best available option, I created a Node.js service to wrap the SDK.

 The following diagram represents one of the complex interactions we had at the time.
 Menu experiments were configured in a ServiceA and had to be retrieved in order for the API to figure out the experiment and the variation, before it could call ServiceA again to get the variation menu.
 And because ServiceA needed to know the variation, a shared database was used as exchange.